 Ziptrek Tours has been offering safe, high-quality ziplining tours in the Whistler area for years.
-There are several Ziptrek tours to choose from, including the Eagle tour, featuring a 2,400 ft zipline with a 30 story descent.
+There are several Ziptrek tours to choose from, including the Sasquatch tour and the Eagle tour, featuring a 2,400 ft zipline with a 30 story descent.

-Over the course of this 3-hour tour in a stunning old growth rain forest, you’ll cross treetop bridges, learn about the rainforest, sustainability, and push your own limits overlooking steep cliffs above the creek that runs between Whistler and Blackcomb Mountains.
+Ziptrek is based in Whistler Village.
+The tour starts with some practice runs, then guests head out for a 3-hour zip lining tour in a stunning old growth rain forest.
+You’ll experience spectacular views, cross treetop bridges, learn about the rainforest, sustainability, and push your own limits overlooking steep cliffs above Fitzsimmons Creek between Whistler and Blackcomb Mountains.

 Ziptrek Tours operates tours all year round, and in all weather conditions.
-The minimum age for ziplining is 6 years old.
+If you’re planning on zip lining in Whistler with kids, note that the minimum age for ziplining is 6 years old.
 Children under 65 lbs will have to ‘zip’ in tandem with a guide on some of the ziplines.